Wu-Cindy-GuanYing/PROG6221POE_PART2_ST10313401/README.md

 Purpose of application: To allow users to ask the chatbot about topics related to cubersecurity.

+*Topics added to the chatbot to enhance usage:
+- Social engineering
+- Malware

 App updated to have the below functionalities:
 - keyword recoginition
 - random responses